mirecekd/awsblogs-mcp/README.md

 - `limit`: Maximum number of articles (default 30)

 ### 4. `search_posts`
-Searches articles by text query.
+Searches articles by text query using the API's search functionality (searches in title, URL, and slug).

 **Parameters:**
 - `query`: Search query (searches in title, URL, and slug)
 - `post_type`: "News", "Blog", or "Both" (default)
 - `days_back`: Number of days back from today (default 90)
 - `limit`: Maximum number of articles (default 25)

+**Note:** Search queries always fetch fresh data and do not use cache.

 ### 5. `get_categories`
 Gets a list of all available article categories.